brunopenso/omnistack/mobile/readme.md

+To run type

-to run type npm start
+npm start

-Use genymotion to emulate on the desktop
+Use genymotion to emulate on the desktop a android app

 docs.rocketseat.dev > documentation of how to run without expo